getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

 ---
-title: "Deploying and Building Minecraft as a Service on Carina"
+title: "Deploying and building Minecraft as a Service on Carina"
 date: 2016-01-17 18:00
 comments: true
 author: Geoff Bourne <itzgeoff@gmail.com>